skysky2333/KmerDecon/README.md

 ### 2. Downloading the Required Genomes

-We created 4 fasta files.
-One for the human genome, one for the mouse genome, one for the genomes for the genuses of (Arthrobacter, Burkholderia, Chryseobacterium, Ochrobactrum, Pseudomonas, Ralstonia, Rhodococcus, Sphingomonas, Corynebacterium, Propionibacterium and Streptococcus) which we refer to as common contaminants, and one for all bacteria.
+We created 5 fasta files.
+One for the human genome, one for the mouse genome, one for the genomes for the genuses of (Arthrobacter, Burkholderia, Chryseobacterium, Ochrobactrum, Pseudomonas, Ralstonia, Rhodococcus, Sphingomonas, Corynebacterium, Propionibacterium and Streptococcus) which we refer to as common contaminants, one for all bacteria, and one for fruit fly.

 **Download human genome:**
 ```
-./datasets download genome taxon human --reference --filename human
+./datasets download genome taxon human --reference --filename human.zip
 ```

 **Download mouse genome:**
 ```
-./datasets download genome taxon "mus musculus" --reference --filename mouse
+./datasets download genome taxon "mus musculus" --reference --filename mouse.zip
 ```

 **Download common contaminants genomes:**